 What Does HOA Mean?

-The main reason for creating a homeowner association is to increase property values.
-Through maintaining communal areas and enforcing HOA rules and regulations, property values can go up immensely over time.
+HOA Meaning: The main reason for creating a homeowner association is to increase property values.
+Through maintaining communal areas and enforcing rules and regulations, property values can go up immensely over time.
 These keep the overall community looking nice and keep the home somewhat cohesive.

 How Does an HOA Start?